Abhishek9900/geojson-dashboard/docs/GeoAI_Deforestation_Research_Germany.md

 # GeoAI for Tracking Deforestation & Wetland Loss in Germany (2020–2025)

-## A Practical, Beginner-Friendly Guide Using Geospatial Foundation Models

----

 ## Table of Contents

 1. [Why Does This Matter?
 The Problem at a Glance](#1-why-does-this-matter)